zhengnengchen/linkbench/README.md

     db.counttable.createIndex({id: 1, link_type: 1}, {unique: true});
     db.nodetable.createIndex({id: 1}, {unique: true});

+These are the commands for new - LinkStoreMongoDb2.java.
+The unique indexes aren't needed as that is provided by \_id.
+The secondary index on linktable has more columns to be covering.
+The time and visiblity columns have been reordered to support the predicates for the getLinksList operation.

+    use linkdb
+    db.linktable.createIndex({id1: 1, link_type: 1, visibility: 1, time: 1, id2: 1, version: 1, data: 1});

 Here are examples of Node, Link, and Count documents, as they will appear in the database:

 *Node*